jeffreyhorner/rapache/rpm/readme.md

 If you get permission denied error when (re)starting httpd or accessing your web server, the problem is most likely SELinux.
 SELinux can be disabled by editing `/etc/selinux/config` and then rebooting.

 If you don't want to disable SELinux, you will have to customize the security profiles for your needs.
 Have a look at `/var/log/messages` and `/var/log/audit/audit.log`.
 Installing the `setroubleshoot` package results in better logging.
 See also [this help page](https://docs.fedoraproject.org/en-US/Fedora/19/html/Security_Guide/sect-Managing_Confined_Services-The_Apache_HTTP_Server.html).

+## Firewall

+On most standard installations of RHEL and CentOS, the default firewall configuration is to block HTTP/HTTPS traffic from external hosts.
+To open port 80 (HTTP) use something like:

+    sudo iptables -I INPUT -p tcp --dport 80 -j ACCEPT sudo service iptables save

+Google is your friend.